leiradel/qrc1/README.md

 # qrc1

-QR Code versions 1 and 11 generators written in Z80 assembly.
+QR Code versions 1 and 11 and Code 2 of 5 generators written in Z80 assembly.

 ## Source Code

-The generators are in the `src/qrc1.asm` and `src/qrc11.asm` file.
-They don't output anything by themselves, they only encode the given message.
-To actually see something, some platform specific code must be written that takes the encoded message and translates it to pixels on the screen.
+The generators are in the `src/qrc1.asm`, `src/qrc11.asm`, and `src/i25.asm` files.
+They don't output anything by themselves, to actually see something some platform specific code must be written that encodes the message and translates it to pixels on the screen.

 The assembly files should assemble with virtually any Z80 assembler since it doesn't use anything but quite standard features found everywhere.
 If you do find issues when assembling please let me know and I'll try to fix them.

+The QR Code version 11 encoder was contributed by [Daniel A. Nagy](https://github.com/nagydani), with some changes from me to make the plotter code smaller.

 ## Using

-### Version 1
+### QR Code Version 1

 1. Implement the following routines for your platform:
     * `qrc_pixel_up`: move the current pixel cursor up